Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Cognitive_Biases_and_Heuristics_SUB_Identification_of_Common_Biases_in_Financial_Decision_Making_chapter_9_video_03_q.typ

 #only("4")[#voiceover("or does it have no effect at all,")]
 #only("5")[#voiceover("or does it improve rationality?")]
 ]#questionDef(
-questionText: "How can the availability heuristic affect financial decisions?", \nanswerOptions: ("It leads to accurate risk assessment", "It leads to overestimating unlikely events", "It has no effect", "It improves rationality"),
+questionText: "How can the availability heuristic affect financial decisions?",
+answerOptions: ("It leads to accurate risk assessment", "It leads to overestimating unlikely events", "It has no effect", "It improves rationality"),
 correctAnswerIndex: 1
 )